 After you configure VCS, you must configure the cluster for data integrity.
 Review the configuration requirements.

-On the Select a task and a product page, select the task and the product as follows:
+1 Start the Web-based installer.
+2 On the Select a task and a product page, select the task and the product as follows: